ComposableFi/composable-ibc/contracts/pallet-ibc/docs/benchmarks.md

         ctx.store_channel((port_id, channel_id), channel_end);

         // Generate a mock state tree of the counterparty chain
-        // Insert a channel end that is in TRYOPEN state using the ibc key path for channels
+        // Insert a channel end that is in TRYOPEN state using theIBCkey path for channels
         // Extract the root and proof for the channel
         // Update the light client consensus state so it can have the required state root required to process
         // the proof that will be submitted